-Select courses numbered 100 or above from biological or physical science, or any course from the Physical and Biological Sciences AGEC list, especially those areas which suit major or minor areas of study.
+Select courses numbered 100 or above from biological or physical science.

-BUS 101Business Mathematics (3) orMAT 118Essential Mathematics (4) or higher
+BUS 101 Business Mathematics (3) or MAT 118 Essential Mathematics (4) or higher

 Electives (30-31) Credits

 Select college-level courses numbered 100 or above to meet 64 credit minimum requirement.
 Students electing to earn the AGEC-A to prepare for transfer to a four-year institution are strongly encouraged to complete additional coursework in the following areas: English and Mathematics.